commfish/Habitat_3_pass_power/README.md

 * in the 3_pass_power.Rmd file, change *N1* in the introduction code to reflect the prior year's MLE, &nbsp;
 * Run knit PDF.
+Note: There is an accompanying excel file named 'YYYY KGM Reident Fish Data and Graphs.'
+This file is sent from habitat along with the request to process the data.
+Calculations in the excel file should match with the R output.